common-voice/common-voice/bundler/uploader/README.md

 Datasheet:  /mnt/cv-datasets/sps-corpus-3.0-2026-03-09/datasheets/sps-datasheet-3.0-ga-IE.md
 ```

-When `--locales` is omitted, the tool scans the release directory for all `*.tar.gz` files and auto-detects locale codes from filenames.
+When `--locales` is omitted, the tool checks all known locales (from the CV API) against the release directory and includes only those with existing tarballs.

 ## Data Flow